Shimmyland/JavaApps/README.md

 This repository is dedicated to small projects written in Java where I can demonstrate what I've learned so far.

 ## Exchange Rates
-REST API application that automatically downloads currencies when it's turn on.
+REST API application that automatically downloads currencies when it's turned on.
 It also downloads all exchange rates every night and store everything into database.

 ## Project Movie Rental
 🚧 Currently a work in progress